Welcome to Year 5L

-Our third topic will be multiplication and division.
+The children in year 5 are continuing their work on multiplication and division.
 This will involve finding multiples, factors, common factors, finding prime numbers and finding square and cube numbers.
 We will also be learning how to multiply and divide by 10, 100 and 1000.
 The children will be multiplying 4-digit numbers and multiplying a 2-digit number by a 2-digit number.

 The children will be given logins for Times Tables Rock Stars.
-They can access the app at home on a laptop or iPad and even get the opportunity to play against the teachers some evenings.
-Please encourage your child to access the website at home as this will give them much needed practice of the times tables they are unsure of.
+They can access the app at home on a laptop or ipad and even get the opportunity to play against the teachers some evenings.
+Please encourage your child to access the website at home as this will give them much needed practice of the Times Tables they are unsure of.

 Please click below to assess the TTRS website

 Children will require their P.E. kits every Thursday and Friday.
 They should leave it in school until the half term holiday.
-This will ensure that they do not regularly forget their P.E. kit.
+This will ensure that they don’t regularly forget their P.E. kit.
 The children will need either pumps or trainers as the children will participate in outdoor and indoor activities throughout the term.
 If your child doesn’t have the correct footwear, they may not be able to participate in certain activities, which would have a negative impact on their physical development.

 Children will be given a spelling list every Wednesday.
 Please ensure your child practices these as they will be tested on these spellings the following Wednesday.
 To support them further, encourage children to learn their spelling in a variety of ways: forming sentences, rainbow writing, spelling backwards, using mnemonics or synonyms, etc.